 Land during the Crusades, presumably arriving in the Bay

 of Naples aboard Amalfitan ships.
-Other sources place the original refugees
+Other sources place

-the date of the execution in Piazza Mercato of Conradin,
+by 1268, the date of the execution in Piazza Mercato of Conradin,

-church and adjacent monastery were well established.
+the church and adjacent monastery were well established.

 The square, itself, had become the largest market place

 market in the heart of the old city, itself.

 With the execution of Conradin, the square also became the place for official executions and would remain so for many centuries.
 It was the site of the grisly Bourbon executions of Republican revolutionaries in 1799.
 It was for centuries a general gathering place, watering hole and focal point for celebration as well as rebellion.
 In 1647 the square was where trouble broke out between rebels and royalist troops during Masaniello's Revolt and a last-stand rallying point for Bourbon forces resisting Garibaldi's move on Naples in 1860.